Swapnesh-Devaraj/News-App/README.md

 ## Features

-- Splash screen with 1-second delay
+- Modern and responsive UI with a stylish app bar
 - News listing in a grid layout with optimized image loading
+- Pull-to-refresh functionality
-- Detailed view with pinch-to-zoom image viewing
+- Infinite scrolling with pagination
 - BLoC architecture for state management
 - Image caching for better performance
 - Memory optimizations for handling large datasets
-- Unit tests and widget tests
 - Beautiful loading animations with shimmer effects
+- Error handling with retry functionality

 ## Getting Started